aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 // ...
 ```

-4. Whenever a `subscribeToMore` followup method is executed, a change is detected by the `useEffect` hook, so the associated subscription will be triggered (making use of the WebSocket implementation done at the split link literal).
+4. Whenever a `subscribeToMore` follow-up method is executed, a change is detected by the `useEffect` hook, so the associated subscription will be triggered (Using the WebSocket implementation done at the split link section).

 ![](./assets/task008.gif)

-5. Afterwards, any change made at the application will be reflected accross the other browser's tabs opened at the same section.
+5. Afterwards, any change made to the application will be reflected across the other browser's tabs opened at the same section.

 <a name="004"></a>
 #### Staff SE contributions